lwandrebeck/packer-maas/debian/README.md

 * Debian 12 (Bookworm)
 * Debian 13 (Trixie)
 * Proxmox VE 8 (Based on Bookworm) - Build tested on 24.04 with MAAS 3.5.4 only.
+* Proxmox VE 9 (Based on Trixie) - Build tested on 24.04 with MAAS 3.6.1 only.

 ## Supported Architectures